-See, for example, the class actions brought by shareholders of RBS in respect of the 2008 RBS rights issue, 24 and the shareholders of Lloyds/HBOS in respect of alleged losses suffered as a consequence of Lloyds' acquisition of HBOS in January 2009 and the subsequent recapitalisation of the merged entity.
-On the Rights Issue litigation, RBS announced on 5 December 2016 that it had settled with three of the five claimant groups, and in April 2017 further settlements occurred with additional shareholders, resulting in an effective settlement of 87 per cent of the claim (by value).
-The trial on liability began in May 2017; however, further settlements were announced in June 2017, and the High Court vacated the trial.
-On the Lloyds/HBOS litigation, the High Court has recently handed down judgment in Sharp and others v.
-Blank and others [2019] EWHC 3078 (Ch), dismissing the claim against the bank and five of its former directors on the basis that the bank's failure to provide sufficient information to its shareholders had not been causative of any loss.
+In mid-2016, an application was made to commence a £14 billion follow-on claim against Mastercard for damages arising from the EU Commission's 2007 decision that Mastercard's European Economic Area (EEA) multilateral interchange fees breached Article 101(1) of the Treaty on the Functioning of the European Union.
+The CPO application was made by Walter Merricks, former Chief Ombudsman of the UK Financial Ombudsman Service, on behalf of approximately 46 million customers on an opt-out basis.
+At first instance, the CAT refused to bank's failure to provide sufficient information to its shareholders had not been causative of any loss.
 See also the Equitable Life litigation (in the House of Lords: Equitable Life Assurance Society v.
 Hyman [2002] 1 AC 408), where Equitable Life sponsored one defendant, Hyman, to represent around 90,000 of its policyholders to establish the correct interpretation of a life insurance policy it had issued.
 In January 2017, the High Court granted a GLO that saw a class action against the Post Office regarding claims that sub-postmasters were wrongly punished because of flaws in the Post Office's Horizon computer system.
 Judgment was found against the Post Office and the matter was settled for a sum of £57.75 million in December 2019.
 In March 2018, the court granted a GLO to manage the legal claims brought against Volkswagen Group UK for financial compensation in respect of the NOx emissions scandal.
 Over 90,000 car owners joined the action.
-A trial of two preliminary issues of law was be heard in December 2019, and a further trial to determine the Volkswagen Group's liability is likely to be heard in 2021.
+A trial of two preliminary issues of law was heard in December 2019, and a further trial to determine the Volkswagen Group's liability is likely to be heard in 2021.
 On 4 October 2019, the court granted a GLO allowing claimants to bring legal action against British Airways following its data breach in September 2018, resulting in the theft of customers' personal data.
 This is the first UK group action brought under the General Data Protection Regulation seeking to claim compensation for non-material damage.
+In the Lloyd v.
+Google action, the court noted that the representative procedure in CPR 19.6 is a 'flexible tool' that may be appropriately adapted as developments in modern technology increase the potential for mass harm.
+The court also considered that the same interest test should be interpreted purposively and pragmatically, having regard to the purpose of CPR 19.6 to deal with cases justly.
+On damages, Lord Leggatt considered that it was appropriate to calculate damages in proceedings on a basis common to all persons represented; or that issues of liability may be decided in a collective action, but then form the basis for individual claims for compensation.